gergelykovacs/android-backend-services/README.md

 Example application will be provided in order to see how to use the *Framework*.

+*The project is built on the top of an event driven solution.*

 ### Remarks

 The current state contains only the basic idea.